Ultray-Studios/RBXConnectionManager/README.md

 ---

 ## Installation
-1. Add `RBXConnectionManager.lua` to your Roblox project.
+1. Add `RBXConnectionManager.luau` to your Roblox project.
 2. Require the module where needed:
    ```lua
    local RBXConnectionManager = require(path.to.rbxconnectionmanager)